The effects of the COVID-19 pandemic on your wedding photography booking

 Rearranging your wedding plans

-At the time of writing, all of my weddings through to October have postponed until 2021.
-It’s reasonable to assume the remainder of 2020’s couples are considering their options and many will be thinking about moving their date to 2021.
+At the time of writing, all 2020 weddings have postponed until 2021 or 2022.
+It’s reasonable to assume that spring 2021 couples may well be thinking about moving dates to later in the year or even to ’22.

 To help, I’ve put together a few faq’s which clarify the situation around your photography booking.
 If you have any questions which aren’t answered below, please call or drop me a line.